ScienceComputing/Python_Programming/Utilities/OOP.md

+A programming language can be either object-oriented or procedural, or both

 ## Procedural programming
 - We treat codes asn a sequence of steps
 - It is suitable for data analysis and scripts